-As detailed above, the Project proposes improvements to the Farm Women's Cooperative Market to achieve the "civic green" envisioned by the Sector Plan.
+As detailed above, the Project proposes improvements to the Farm Women's Cooperative Market to provide the open space envisioned by the Sector Plan.

 • Enhance the Farm Women's Cooperative Market as both a market and a public space connected to Bethesda Avenue and the Bethesda Row district.
 (Sector Plan at p.
 103).